nteetor/yonder/docs/inputs/checkbarinput.md

     One of `TRUE` or `FALSE` specifying if the checkbox input choices render inline or stacked, defaults to `FALSE`, in which case the choices are stacked.
-- name: id
-  description: A character string specifying the reactive id of the input.
-- name: '...'
-  description: Additional named arguments passed as HTML attributes to the parent
-    element.
 family: inputs
 export: ''
 examples: